RutviShukla/Signify/README.md

 ## Usage

 1. Navigate to a YouTube video with captions enabled
-2. Click the Deaflix extension icon
+2. Click the Signify extension icon
 3. Toggle "Enhanced Captions" to enable caption overlay
 4. Toggle "ASL Avatar" to show ASL video window
 5. Captions are automatically extracted and ASL videos play sequentially